mathigon/tropicsu/lessons/cost-benefit-analysis/content.md

 * apply cost-benefit analysis to global climate change
 * apply cost-benefit analysis to carbon emissions abatement

+### How to use this Lesson Plan

+This video presents a Video Guide for this Lesson Plan.
+The first 3 min 52 sec of the video introduce how to use TROP ICSU resources followed by description of this Lesson Plan in Economics about Cost-Benefit Analysis.

+    .video-wrap
+      iframe(width="560" height="315" src="https://www.youtube.com/embed/5cPjEDoMhw8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen)

 ---

 ## What is Cost-Benefit Analysis